marcbrittain/Prioritized-Sequence-Experience-Replay/README.md

 ```

 ## To-Do
-* Upload log files of PER and PSER for all Atari games (will complete by 03/13/2020).
+* Upload log files of PER and PSER for all Atari games.

 -----